-- EaselJS is a library that provides a display list that allows you to work with objects on the canvas in the browser. - TweenJS is a library that provides the animation features. - SoundJS is a library that provides functionality to play audio in the browser.
+- EaseIJS is a library that provides a display list that allows you to work with objects on the canvas in the browser. - Tween IS is a library that provides the animation features. - SoundJS is a library that provides functionality to play audio in the browser. - PreloadJS is a library that manages and coordinates the loading of content.

-Toolkit for CreateJS generates all the necessary JavaScript code to represent your images, graphics, symbols, animations, and sounds on the Stage.
-It also outputs dependent assets, such as images and sounds.
-You can even include simple JavaScript Timeline commands in the Actions panel, which gets exported in the JavaScript files.
+With CreateJS, Flash Professional CC generates all the necessary JavaScript code to represent your images, graphics, symbols, animations, and sounds on the Stage.
+Flash also outputs dependent assets, such as images and sounds.
+You can easily configure how those image and sound assets are organized in the publish settings.

+You can also include your own simple JavaScript commands directly in the Actions panel to control your animation.
+Those JavaScript commands get exported in the JavaScript files.